Shanghai reports 1st deaths from current COVID-19 outbreak - NewsBreak

 Shanghai reports 1st deaths from current COVID-19 outbreak

-Shanghai authorities on Monday reported the first COVID-19 deaths in the latest outbreak in China ’s most populous and wealthiest city.
+BEIJING — (AP) — Shanghai authorities on Monday reported the first COVID-19 deaths of the latest outbreak in China’s most populous and wealthiest city.

 “After entering hospital, their conditions grew worse and they died after attempts to save them were unsuccessful," Wu said.